ALA-Social Responsibility Round Table-June 2010

 In the Pages-April 2010

-I always look forward to this great set of new books!Sylvan Dell has sent me these five new titles that will really "beef up" your science and math curriculum.
-In case you don't know - Sylvan Dell's website is just FULL of wonderful teaching activities, related websites, and "For Creative Minds" a wonderful educational section for each book.
+I always look forward to this great set of new books!Arbordale has sent me these five new titles that will really "beef up" your science and math curriculum.
+In case you don't know - Arbordale's website is just FULL of wonderful teaching activities, related websites, and "For Creative Minds" a wonderful educational section for each book.

 Newton and Me by Lynne Mayer and illustrated by Sherry Rogers is a very fun book that will help kids explore Newton's Laws of Motion.
 I enjoyed this book - I mean really, how often can you find a fiction story on Newton's Laws of Motion!?!?
 This will be so great for our classrooms!